-Note: If you are linking an entry to multiple targets, you can save time by selecting the targets and choosing Edit > Link Selected Targets.
-You can also choose Edit > Copy to copy selected targets to the clipboard, then Edit > Paste to link the targets to an entry.
+Note: If you are linking an entry to multiple targets, you can save time by selecting the targets and clicking Edit > Link Selected Targets.
+You can also click Edit > Copy to copy selected targets to the clipboard, then Edit > Paste to link the targets to an entry.

-- 2. To resolve decisions to targets not in the workspace, select one or more entries in the Decision List pane and choose Edit > Link New Target.
-The Link New Target window opens. - 3.
-In the Link New Target window, enter the name of the new target in the field on the righthand side of the window, or populate the field by clicking a literal in the list of program literals on the Literals tab.
-Filter the list by using: - The Minimum Literal Length slider to specify the minimum number of characters the literal can - The Maximum Literal Length slider to specify the maximum number of characters the literal can contain. - The Names Like field to enter a matching pattern for the literal.
+- To resolve decisions to targets not in the workspace, select one or more entries in the Decision List pane and click Edit > Link New Target.
+This opens the Link New Target dialog box. - 3.
+In the Enter new Program Entry Point name field, type the name of the new target.
+Alternatively, you can click an item in the Literals list.
+Filter the list by using: - The Minimum Literal Length slider to specify the minimum number of characters the literal can contain. - The Maximum Literal Length slider to specify the maximum number of characters the literal can contain. - The Names Like field to enter a matching pattern for the literal.
 You can use wildcard patterns allowed in LIKE statements by Visual Basic for Applications (VBA). - 4.
-Check Completed if you want the resolution to be marked as completed.
-When you are satisfied with your entry, click OK.
+Check Completed if you want the resolution to be marked as completed. - 5.
+Click OK.